egeaydin1/histora/RAILWAY_DEPLOYMENT_GUIDE.md

 ## Step 5: Automatic Database Initialization

-The application now automatically creates database tables when deployed to Railway.
+The application now automatically creates database tables when deployed to Railway through the startup script.
 You no longer need to manually run database migrations.

 If you need to manually initialize the database, you can still do so: